All Delaware Humanities-funded projects must have:

 Other considerations include:

-- Grant funds may only be spent within the grant period, only for the purposes described in the proposal, and only on the items specified in the approved budget
+- Grant funds may only be spent within the period of performance, only for the purposes described in the proposal, and only on the items specified in the approved budget

 - Records and accounts of expenditures must be maintained; an experienced bookkeeper is suggested.